 Solution: Avoid measuring when you’re sick or using over-the-counter medications that raise BP—unless your physician advises otherwise.

-Most home monitors only measure brachial pressure—the force of blood in the upper arm.
-That number is useful, but it doesn’t tell the full story.
+Most home monitors only measure brachial pressure, the force of blood in the upper arm, but it doesn’t always capture the full picture of what your cardiovascular system is experiencing.

 Even with the most accurate blood pressure monitor, poor technique can lead to skewed results.
 Following a consistent, evidence-based approach ensures your numbers reflect what’s really going on in your cardiovascular system—not just a reaction to the moment.